 Closing the Gap between Clinical Practice & Evidence

 Our training addresses this gap between clinical practice and the evidence on IUDs and implants.
 Health care providers receive updated information on the latest science and professional recommendations and have time to practice counseling and clinical skills.
-The importance of educating patients about IUDs and implants as part of routine contraceptive care is emphasized.
-Tested in a national randomized trial, the training has been shown to reduce unintended pregnancy by half among young women through improvements in counseling and access to highly effective contraception.
+The importance of counseling patients about IUDs and implants as part of routine contraceptive care is emphasized.
+Tested in a national randomized trial, the training has been shown to reduce unintended pregnancy by half among young women through improvements in counseling and access to the full range of contraceptive methods.

-Better birth control counseling helps reduce unintended pregnancy among young women.
+Better birth control counseling helps reduce unintended pregnancy.